 Gilgit-Baltistan

 Districts Of Gilgit-Baltistan

 Gilgit-Baltistan has three districts with additional sub-districts in each.
-Gilgit District, Baltistan District, and Diamer District are the three major districts.
-The subdistricts of Hunza, Nagar, Gilgit, and Ghizer make up the Gilgit District.
+The three major districts are Gilgit District, Baltistan District, and Diamer District.
+Hunza, Nagar, Gilgit, and Ghizer subdistricts make up the Gilgit District.
 Astore and Diamer are the sub-divisions that make up the Diamer District.
 Shigar, Ghanche, Skardu, and Kharmang are all included in the Baltistan District as sub-districts.
 One of the sub-districts of Gilgit now has the world’s highest natural cricket stadium built in the attractive valley.

 Gilgit-Baltistan

-The world’s highest natural cricket stadium built in the Pakistan’s picturesque Gilgit-Baltistan region was inaugurated on Saturday.
-It is named “Pissan Cricket Stadium,” and is located in Nagar Valley.
-Additionally, summertime weather would be ideal for cricket there, as it at 8,500 feet above sea level.
+The world’s highest natural cricket stadium, built in Pakistan’s picturesque Gilgit-Baltistan region, was inaugurated on Saturday.
+It is named “Pissan Cricket Stadium,” located in Nagar Valley.
+Additionally, summertime weather would be ideal for cricket there, as it is at 8,500 feet above sea level.

-The stadium, for which a three-kilometer-long road has also been constructed, was officially launched by the local political party.
+The local political party officially launched the stadium, for which a three-kilometer-long road has also been constructed.
 At this Pissan Cricket Stadium, cricket will be played under the majestic view of Rakaposhi, Nagar GB, adding to the joy of the game.

+Gilgit-Baltistan